rickbenavidez/ruby_llm/docs/_core_features/chat.md

 ### Working with Text Files

-Provide text file paths to models that support document analysis.
+You can provide text files directly to models for analysis, summarization, or question answering.
+This works with any text-based format including plain text, code files, CSV, JSON, and more.

 ```ruby
 chat = RubyLLM.chat(model: 'claude-3-5-sonnet')